 Although the utility requirements for the CVN 68 (Nimitz Class) and CVN 78 (Ford Class) are similar, there are some differences, as shown in Table 2.5-1.
 The differences are highlighted in bold typeface.
 The requirements were compiled from Navy technical guidance and specifications (NAVFAC Pacific 2008).
-These requirements are significantly greater than for other Navy vessels and would meet the requirements of the vessels in the CSG that may temporarily berth at one of the alternative locations.
-The CVN-Capable Berthing Study (NAVFAC Pacific 2008) contains detailed information on utility requirements.
+These requirements are significantly greater than for other Navy vessels.
+The CVN-Capable B erthing Study (NAVFAC Pacific 2008) contains detailed information on utility requirements.
 Table 2.5-2 indicates which utilities require new facilities or improvements to existing facilities based upon alternative locations.
 Volume 6 includes the waterfront demand on utilities and addresses alternatives to large scale utility demands as a result of the proposed nuclear aircraft carrier berthing, relocation of the Marine Corps, and Army Air and Missile Defense Task Force to Guam.
 The Volume 4 discussion of utilities is specific to utility improvements to support the aircraft carrier requirements.